 Don’t worry if the furry pal misbehaves in the first few months.
 A new home is a massive change, and the adjustment takes more than a day.
 For instance, there’s no need to panic if your dog stays quiet initially and one day suddenly jumps to play.
 It means they’re now used to the way things are and are ready to get into the action.

 If you want an intelligent dog that can keep up with running and hiking, the Pit Shepard mix might just be the dog for you.
-Before heading to breeders, check the local shelters and rescue centers, as they’re great places to adopt this breed.
+Before looking for a reputable breeder, check the local shelters and rescue centers, as they’re great places to adopt this breed.

 The German Shepherd Pitbull Mix is without a doubt a protective and loyal dog.
-Given the proper training and socialization, it can make an ideal pet for your family.
+Given proper training, mental stimulation, and socialization, it can make an ideal pet for your family.